 - You should have a resiliency fund in place

 - Be working on paying off your outstanding debts

 - And be managing cash flow wisely so you can be intentional and patient with your investments.

 Now that you know how a robo advisor works, are you ready to try one out?
-Or have already using one?
+Or have already used one?
 What were there pros and cons?